GP2code/NeuroBoosterArray/Component1.md

 #### 3. KOL SNP sumbissions

 ## HGMD systematic review
-Faraz systematically reviewed HGMD extracting all variants relating to the annotations for the diseases below.
+Faraz systematically reviewed HGMD extracting all variants relating to the annotations for the diseases below and Genomics England panel list.
 Similar to NeuroX and NeuroArray efforts.
-Spreadsheet is in this repo as ```HGMD 2019-1 scrape draft3.xlsx```.
+Spreadsheet is in this repo as ```HGMD crawl - disease and gene based - v4```.

 Used HGMD version: 2019-1